What it means

 Why it matters now

 When capital is cheap, companies tolerate long payback periods because outside money covers the gap.
-When capital is expensive, the payback period becomes a constraint on growth velocity because cash trapped in old cohorts cannot be redeployed into new ones.
+When capital is expensive, the payback period becomes a constraint on growth speed, because cash trapped in old cohorts cannot be redeployed into new ones.

 CAC payback tells you whether growth is feeding itself or asking the balance sheet for permission.